oalders/html-restrict/README.md

     enclosed content you'd like to remove.
 This feature strips script and style tags by default.

+- 'process_text => [0|1]'

+    By default all text will be processed.
+Set this value to 0 in order to disable this behaviour.

 # SUBROUTINES/METHODS

 ## process( $html )